Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Pay careful attention to the other company's reputation, though.
 The last thing you want is to align yourself with a company with conflicting values to your own or participate in negative discussions about another business.

-8. Talk About Your Expertise.
+8. Share Your Expertise.

 Become an expert in your field and share your knowledge.
 Give talks at local organizations, attend trade shows and conferences as a speaker, or start a podcast.